 Priorities Outside of Work

-When we think about work, we often think about the eight hours we sit in the office.
-Few of us think about the impacts on the rest of our lives.
-How does your job impact your mental state, your partner, and your family?
+When we think about work, we often think about the eight hours we sit in the office, but few of us think about the impacts on the rest of our lives.
+How does your job impact your mental health, partner, and family?

 Does your current line of work allow you to focus on your relationships?
 How often do you find the time to visit with friends and family?

 Do you come home completely exhausted from a long day in the office?
 Do you crash onto the couch?
 Feel easily agitated or lash out at your family?